namoopsoo/namoopsoo.github.io/_posts/2020-07-13-multi-multi-class.md

 Logloss vs acc, that is an interesting choice.

-With hyper parameter tuning, we can look at a lot of results and see how these all compare
+With hyper parameter tuning, we can look at a lot of results and see how these all compare.

-#### NEXT ...
-- I should pull model joblibs from the hyper parameter tuning jobs, and run predict on train data so i can compare train acc, with test acc...
-- and in general i should put a bunch of the plots from the hyper parameter tunings into here.
+I write about some hyper parameter tuning result [here](2020/07/24/understanding-tuning-results.html)